slowernews/wisdom-tldr/chapters/chapter_3_action.md

 ## On decision making

 <!--
+- Jeff Bezos, once said in a letter to shareholders that he believes that optimal decisions occur when one has 70% of the necessary information.
+He went on to say that anything less than 70% and you’ll probably make a bad decision.
+But anything more than 70% and you’re probably wasting time on something that is unlikely to change the outcome.

 > *'A mistake repeated more than once is a decision.' -- Paulo Coelho*
 - Take a look at almost any comment section on the internet and you are guaranteed to find at least one pedant raging about a minor perceived inaccuracy, throwing out the good with the bad.
 - Occam’s razor states that the simplest solution is usually correct.